All you need to know to get started in roller derby

 Each brand of knee/elbow pads fits differently, so just because you know your size in one brand do not assume it applies in other brands.
 A good fitting pad is tight but not painful.
 Be aware that pads will stretch out as they break in so it is good if they feel a little too tight when they are new.
 Contact us if you are unsure on sizing.

 Choosing your Wrist guards:

-Wrist guards take a lot of abuse in roller derby – we fall on them, clap with them, wipe sweat off our cheeks with them, grab onto them when we receive "whips", etc. We like the Pro-tec Wrist guards that have plastic inserts on the top and bottom of the hand for extra protection and which fit snugly and comfortably (as comfortable as wrist guards can be).
-Other good brands are 187 and Triple 8.
-If you want extra protection you can consider upgrading to Triple 8 Hired Hands.
+Wrist guards take a lot of abuse in roller derby – we fall on them, clap with them, wipe sweat off our cheeks, grab onto them when we receive "whips", etc. Always look for wrist guards that have plastic inserts on the top and bottom of the hand for extra protection and which fit snugly and comfortably (as comfortable as wrist guards can be).

 These are your main choices with mouthguards:

 Fitted sport guards ($50+) – the ones your dentist makes.